 Paramedics found guilty in death of Elijah McClain, who they injected with an overdose of ketamine

-BRIGHTON, Colo.
-(AP) — Two Denver-area paramedics were convicted Friday in the 2019 killing of Elijah McClain, who they injected with an overdose of the sedative ketamine after police put him in a neck hold.
+BRIGHTON, Colorado — Two Denver-area paramedics were convicted Friday in the 2019 killing of Elijah McClain, who they injected with an overdose of the sedative ketamine after police put him in a neck hold.

 The jury found Aurora Fire Rescue paramedics Jeremy Cooper and Peter Cichuniec guilty of criminally negligent homicide following a weekslong trial in state district court.
 The jury also found Cichuniec guilty on one of two second-degree assault charges.
 Cooper was found not guilty on the assault charges.
 They could face years in prison at sentencing.

 McClain's mother, Sheneen, raised her fist in the air as she left the courtroom.
-Sitting in the front row, Copper’s wife sobbed as deputies prepared to handcuff him.
+Sitting in the front row, Cooper’s wife sobbed as deputies prepared to handcuff him.

 The verdict was announced after two days of deliberations.
 When jurors told the judge Friday afternoon they were stuck on one of the charges, the judge told them to keep trying to reach a verdict.